metabase/metabase/docs/installation-and-operation/configuring-application-database.md

 java -jar metabase.jar
 ```

-Metabase will not create this database for you.
+Metabase will not create a Postgres database for you.
 Example command to create the database:

 ```sh
 createdb --encoding=UTF8 -e metabase